acedatabasefoundation/db/README.md

 ace trash:empty ./ace
   - Empty trash folder
-  - This is where we put the contents of your ./ace folder when you call Empty w/ ace()
+  - Where we put items when ace() Empty is called
-  - Path is required, it's relative to your package.json and is what your folder name is
+  - First property (required), is the "directory" that holds your graph

 ace types